jake-stewart/multicursor.nvim/readme.md

 ### tips

-you may find it useful to select the first cursor before clearing cursors. this multiple cursors behave similar to visual mode when performing operations where it jumps to the first line of your selection.
+you may find it useful to select the first cursor before clearing cursors. this makes multiple cursors behave similar to visual mode when performing operations where it jumps to the first line of your selection.

 ```lua
 vim.keymap.set("n", "<esc>", function()